stfbk/stfbk.github.io/_tools/Micro-Id-Gym.md

 Bachelor's and master's students from the University of Trento, involved in internships and theses in FBK.

+- Giulio Pellizzari: "Micro-Id-Gym: A Tool to Support Sandboxing and Automated Pentensting of Identity Management Protocols" (master's thesis)

 - Lorenzo Tait: "A Customized Threat Modeling for Secure Deployment and Pentesting of SAML SSO Solutions" (bachelor's thesis).